onflow/flow-playground/README.md

 yarn start
 ```

-**Visit localhost:3000**
+** ✨ The Playground is running on localhost:3000 ✨**

-If you are using VSCode, you can add this debugging config
+If you are using VSCode, you can use this debugging config (works with workspaces)

 ```
 {